Figures of Speech: Figures of Contrast

 "Cruel kindness"

-3. Paradox: A paradox is a seemingly contradictory statement that reveals a deeper truth.
+A paradox is a statement that appears to be self-contradictory or logically impossible but often contains a deeper truth or insight when examined closely.
 It presents an unexpected or illogical situation.
-For example:

 "I can resist anything except temptation."
 (Oscar Wilde)